TechEnterprises/register_drupal_ethereum/README.md

 **Development with truffle**

-Requires truffle 4.X
+Requires truffle 4.X //TODO Upgrade to 0.5.0

-Next to this contract there is a simple app to interact with the contract or modify it.
+Along with this contract is a simple app for a user to interact with the contract. //TODO get this into the Drupal module

 See *quickstart* below or http://truffleframework.com